pajhiwo/python_help/Pytest.md

 ```

 ## Conftest
 `conftest.py` is a file which resides at base of your test directory tree.
 In this file you can store all test fixtures and these are then automatically discovered by _Pytest_, so you don't even need to import them.
+This is also helpful if you need to share data between multiple tests.
+Possible scopes for fixture are: `function`, `class`, `module`, `package` and `session`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzQ0NzY5MDIsMTE1OTA3NzQ3NiwtMT
-YxODc4Nzc1Ml19
+eyJoaXN0b3J5IjpbMTI5OTI0NTAzNywxMTU5MDc3NDc2LC0xNj
+E4Nzg3NzUyXX0=
 -->